kaptajnspaek/opencv/portfolio.md

 ![img](headdown.png)
 ![img](headgrimacing.png)<br>

-The result is somewhat disappointing the program is able to tell a right triangle from a triangle.
-But the attempt to make the program classify squares into the 8 different types of squares was not successful.
+The program is doing what it is supposed to however the attempt at making a custom pre-trained model to recognize specific faces using the LBPHFaceRecognizer was not successful.

 ## Appendix